-- Record of Amendments - Auxiliary Permitted Use Schedule for Residential and Non-Residential Uses - Single Family Open Space Developments Internal Setback Requirements
+- Record of Amendments - Single Family Open Space Developments Internal Setback Requirements

 Article 1.
 AUTHORITY AND PURPOSE

 1.1 SHORT TITLE

 This ordinance may be referred to as the Exeter Zoning Ordinance.

 1.2 PURPOSES

 The purposes of the Exeter Zoning Ordinance are to lessen congestion in the streets; to secure safety from fires, panic and other dangers; to promote health and the general welfare; to provide adequate light and air; to prevent the overcrowding of land; to avoid undue concentration of population; and to facilitate the adequate provision of transportation, water, sewerage, schools, parks and other public requirements.